 I don’t exactly know why, but when I reached this passage in the book, I cried.
 Zola’s painting of that horse is so unexpected and specific—Bataille’s ducking to avoid the familiar spots where the tunnel is low, the horse’s forgetting of what sunshine is, the cruelty of confining an animal to that space, the bright color of the horse’s coat against the coal.
 It was through the description of the horse Bataille (which means “Battle”) that I felt emotionally something of the despair of the miners and the stifling world they worked in.

 As Shakespeare says in Hamlet, “By indirections find directions out.”
 By describing the plight of the horse in the mines, Zola makes the human suffering there more tangible.
 His appeal for sympathy for the horse somehow has more emotional impact because he is not rubbing our faces in the suffering, he is merely showing us a reality and allowing us to empathize.
-Zola lets the reader draw the conclusion that the life of that horse is equivalent to the life of the miners.
+In the passage about the horse Bataille, Zola doesn’t hit the readers over the head with the suffering in the mines.
+He lets the readers draw their own conclusion that the life of that horse is equivalent to the life of the miners.

 Zack’s most recent book of poems, Irreverent Litanies

 Zack’s most recent translation, Bérénice 1934–44: An Actress in Occupied Paris by Isabelle Stibbe